What is myHousing?

 Yes!
 The contract is not for a specific hall and room, but rather for a space in our residence hall.
 You should still sign the contract to secure a space in the residence hall.
 Again, we are committed to providing you with housing that will help you succeed in your academic endeavors.

 What if I am leaving OSU-Cascades or moving off-campus in the middle of the year and need to cancel my contract?

 What will my contract cancelation fee be?

 Residential Education and Housing offers a full-year contract, beginning in September and ending in June.
 Students who arrive during the academic year are offered a contract for the remainder of the year.
-Details on the cancellation policy can be found in Section 6 of the Room and Dining Contract.
+Details on the cancelation policy can be found in Section 6 of the Room and Dining Contract.

 If I want to move to a different room do I need to sign another contract?